Trees in the Townscape: A Guide for Decision Makers

 With over 80% of the UK’s population living in urban settings, trees in and around built-up areas – which many call the “urban forest” – have become a key component of the infrastructure that makes places work, look and feel better.

-Trees in the Townscape: A Guide for Decision Makers takes a 21st century approach to urban trees, one that keeps pace with and responds to the challenges of our times.
-It offers 12 action-oriented principles spanning the range of planning, design, works and management issues that must be addressed for maximum economic, social and environmental returns.
+This guide keeps pace with and responds to the challenges of our times.
+It offers 12 action-oriented principles (shown in the infographic below) spanning the range of planning, design, works and management issues that must be addressed for maximum economic, social and environmental returns.
 Each principle is supported by explanations of benefits and delivery mechanisms, as well as references for further reading.

 For more details about what happened at the launch of this new guide on 26 June at the Royal Geographical Society, see our press release.